vss-visusi/react-auth0-spa/src/README.md

 4. Name it (e.g., `React SPA`) and select **Single Page Web Applications**.
 5. Click **Create**.

+### Create Post-login action in Auth0 tenant for email-verification check
+Refer to file 'email-verification-check-action' for source code for action

 ### 🔧 Update Application Settings

 Under the "Settings" tab of your new application, configure the following: